 Pros Of The Clamshell Style

 There are many cheap heat presses available in this style, one example being the PowerPress heat press, Amazon’s most popular and well loved heat press!

 Clamshell heat presses take up less space than other styles.
 For example, you do not need to consider space for the top platen to swing around.
 However, you should always have plenty of space around your press either way.

 There is less involved mechanically with a clamshell.
-Therefore, less potential for problems and they’re easier to learn how to use.
+Therefore, there’s less potential for problems and they’re easier to learn how to use.